iliad-project/kmo_interfaces-release/README.md

 #### Running the real truck

+In order to run the real truck you need to change one build parameter in the orunav_mpc/CMakeLists.txt file, change the parameter SW_BUILD_SIMULATION to OFF.

+`SET(SW_BUILD_SIMULATION OFF CACHE BOOL          "Build controller to run within simulation."
+FORCE)`

-Note that this assumes that the truck is located in the basement @ ORU.
+The following example assumes that the truck is located in the basement @ ORU.

 `$ roslaunch kmo_navserver real_single_truck.launch`

+Another option is to instead start an empty map.

+`$ roslaunch kmo_navserver real_single_truck_empty_map.launch`